 After sifting through dozens of poorly written email pitches – from requests for links, to guest posting opportunities, to various products and services – we were reminded of the approaches and tactics we don’t take in our own pitches.

-Our media relations department corresponds with writers and editors at top-tier publishers every day.
+Our digital PR department corresponds with writers and editors at top-tier publishers every day.
 They build relationships with them through proactive and personal communication.
 And we’re rewarded with coverage of our campaigns.

-Since they clearly know how to write a pitch email to a journalist, we asked Senior Media Relations Specialist Kip Wright to critique four email pitches we’ve received.
+Since they clearly know how to write a pitch email to a journalist, we asked Senior Digital PR Specialist Kip Wright to critique four email pitches we’ve received.
 Check out his practical (and quite candid) advice below.

 Note: To protect the culprits’ identities, we’ve changed the names of the individuals and companies in the following emails.